 - 3. Charitable organizations held able to utilize taxable subsidiaries without endangering their tax-exempt status [no recent developments]. - 4.
-By contrast, organization was denied recognition of tax exemption as charitable entity in part because and its for-profit subsidiary were "indistinguishably entangle[d]" (PLR 201918019). - 5.
-Likewise, public charity was ruled to be engaged in political campaign activity because of campaign activity by its for-profit subsidiary and political action committee; subsidiary and PAC lacked separate employees, office space, and equipment; IRS could not find protective "guardrails" in this context (PLR 202005020). - 6.
-Application of constructive ownership rules (IRC §§ 318, 512(b)(13)(D)(ii)) to conclude that tax-exempt organization controls other entities [no recent developments]. - 7.
+Likewise, public charity was ruled to be engaged in political campaign activity because of campaign activity by its for-profit subsidiary and political action committee; subsidiary and PAC lacked separate employees, office space, and equipment; IRS could not find protective "guardrails" in this context (PLR 202005020). - 5.
+Application of constructive ownership rules (IRC §§ 318, 512(b)(13)(D)(ii)) to conclude that tax-exempt organization controls other entities [no recent developments]. - 6.
 Status of developments pertaining to whole-hospital (entity) joint ventures [no recent developments].

-8. Rulings as to mergers:
+7. Rulings as to mergers:

 - a.
-IRS considered merger of supporting organization into supported organization; transfer of money and investment property to supported organization ruled to be an unusual grant (PLR 201909015) (see V A 9). - 9.
-Developments concerning use of limited liability companies [no recent developments]. - 10.
-IRS incorrectly ruled that nonprofit organization, issuing stock to individuals, where stock is authorized under state law and does not pay dividends, has corporate structure that precludes recognition of exemption as charitable entity (PLR 201835009). - 11.
-IRS incorrectly ruled that entity cannot qualify as public charity because it is a successor to a for-profit entity (PLR 201902032). - 12.
+IRS considered merger of supporting organization into supported organization; transfer of money and investment property to supported organization ruled to be an unusual grant (PLR 201909015) (see V A 9). - 8.
+Developments concerning use of limited liability companies [no recent developments].

+- 9. IRS incorrectly ruled that nonprofit organization, issuing stock to individuals, where stock is authorized under state law and does not pay dividends, has corporate structure that precludes recognition of exemption as charitable entity (PLR 201835009). - 10.
+IRS incorrectly ruled that entity cannot qualify as public charity because it is a successor to a for-profit entity (PLR 201902032). - 11.
 Court ruled that where organization's management's initial intent was charitable, then changed to subsequent and ultimate profit intent, the organization can deduct its business expenses because it had profit motive (IRC § 183), thus validating notion that switch in position as to intent is permissible, with successor entity evaluated on basis of its actual operations, not its management's original intent (WP Realty, LP v.
 Commissioner (Tax Ct., Sep.
 16, 2019)).